socketsupply/docs/apps/functions/index.md

 to do is click the toggle labeled `Git Integration`.

-If you create a new function and don't have any code on your computer, you can get it from github by entering the remote and clicking the `Git Integration` toggle.
+If you create a new function and don't have any code on your computer, you can get it by entering the remote and clicking the `Git Integration` toggle.

 ### Existing Functions